markus1978/temporality-homepage/src/meetings/time-as-a-process-in-disruptive-innovation.md

 abstract: >-
   The third meeting was held at Copenhagen Business School, Denmark and centered around the time-as-process lens in disruptive innovation with a particular focus on temporality and its past-present-future relation.
-Discussing the question of “how do actors enact continuity and change in innovation processes by drawing on the past and the future in the light of present actions?" will helped us to critically reflect on the term “disruption” which has largely foregrounded the notion of radical newness when speaking about re-ordering existing systems.
-In contrast, a time as a process lens elucidates the pivotal role of the past and investigates how a return to past values and norms might help equally to break from current patterns.
+A time as a process lens elucidates the pivotal role of the past and investigates how a return to past values and norms might help equally to break from current patterns.
 Such considerations are also important on a societal level as they offer new ways of thinking on how organizations can address today’s wicked problems, such as climate change.

   Keynote Speakers: Majken Schultz, Raghu Garud, Christian Bason